-6 Consequences Of Not Using A Family Budget : October Budget Update
+All About Budgets6 Consequences Of Not Using A Family Budget

-Our Family Budget Showed Us What We Missed Out On For Years.
+A Family Budget Showed Us What We Missed Out On

-There was a time when we were not using a family budget and now we look back at the effect it had on our debt and savings ability.
+There was a time when we were not using a family budget, and now we look back at its effect on our debt and savings ability.

-A typical household budget has everyday budget categories and can be completed in a variety of ways.
+A typical household budget has everyday budget categories and can be completed in various ways.

-We chose the zero-based budget approach using our free budget excel spreadsheet that I designed years ago.
+We chose the zero-based budget approach using our free budget Excel spreadsheet I designed years ago.

-Let’s go back to the start when there was no family budget and how we managed to just get by with our money.
+Let’s go back to when there was no family budget and how we managed to get by with our money.

-Like you may be new to the world of budgeting we had to research the family budget.
+As you may be new to the world of budgeting, we had to research the family budget.

-Some of the common questions that we wrote down before searching the web gave us the answers we needed.
+Some common questions we wrote down before searching the web gave us the needed answers.

-These are the questions I remember but over the years we’ve always learned as we went along by experience and educating ourselves.
+These are the questions I remember, but over the years, we’ve always learned by experience and education.

-This is why we feel our excel budget spreadsheet has been our financial bible for so many years.
+This is why our Excel budget spreadsheet has been our financial bible for many years.

-At one point we were using a printable family budget but later found it was easier to use excel as we could add formulas for more data collection.
+At one point, we used a printable family budget but later found it easier to use Excel as we could add formulas for more data collection.

-Not everyone cares about the nerdy data like we do but for those of you who do a mobile budgeting app or excel spreadsheet is the way to go.
+Not everyone cares about the nerdy data like we do, but a mobile budgeting app or Excel spreadsheet is the way for those who do.

-Let’s have a look at some of those questions and answer them below for you.
+Let’s look at some of those questions and answer them below.

 Common Family Budget Questions For Beginners

-There are many types of budgets to use that I may not have listed but these have all been discussed on Canadian Budget Binder.
+There are many types of budgets to use that I may not have listed, but these have all been discussed in Canadian Budget Binder.

 1. Cash Budget